WickedFoxLights/WickedFoxLights.github.io/README.md

 * [NodeJS](https://nodejs.org/en/download/).
 I believe version 8 or higher; shouldn't be an issue.
 * [gssg](https://github.com/Fried-Chicken/ghost-static-site-generator).
 This generates a static site from a Ghost blog.
-* A Ghost installation running at the address ghost.unraid.sjhome.net.
+* A Ghost installation running at the address ghost.wicked.fox.
 I expect this to be the case for approx 1 in 7 billion people.

 ## Building